-(2) Finance costs consist of interest expense and loan facility fees on borrowings, the unwinding of the discount on our decommissioning liability, realized and unrealized net foreign exchange losses arising from financing arrangements and net realized and unrealized and unrealized and unrealized and unrealized gains from valuations of financial instruments.
-Finance income consists of interest income from bank deposits, realized and unrealized and unrealized gains arising from financing arrangements and net realized and unrealized gains from valuations of financial instruments.
+(2) Finance costs consist of interest expense and loan facility fees on borrowings, the unwinding of the discount on our decommissioning liability, realized and unrealized net foreign exchange losses arising from financial instruments.
+Finance income consists of interest income from bank deposits, realized and unrealized net foreign exchange gains arising from financial instruments.

-(3) Withholding tax primarily represents amounts withheld by customers in Nigeria and paid to the local tax authority.
+(3) Revenue withholding tax primarily represents amounts withheld by customers in Nigeria and paid to the local tax authority.
 The amounts withheld may be recoverable through an offset against future corporate income tax liabilities in the relevant operating company.
-Revenue withholding tax receivables are reviewed for recoverability at each reporting period end and impaired if not forecast to be recoverable
+Revenue withholding tax receivables are reviewed for recoverable through an offset against future corporate income tax liabilities in the relevant operating company.
+Revenue withholding tax receivables are reviewed for recoverable through an offset against future corporate income tax liabilities in the relevant operating company.
+Revenue withholding tax receivables are reviewed for recoverable through an offset against future corporate income tax liabilities in the relevant operating company.